rstudio/rstudio-conf-2022-program/sessions/teaching-data-science/mobile-low-bandwidth-low-tech.md

 # The title of your talk
 talk_title: "Mobile, Low-Bandwidth and Low-Tech.
 The Story of Chi-Square Mobile."
 # A short version of the title, suitable for small displays
-talk_title_short: Mobile, Low-Bandwidth and Low-Tech.
-The Story of Chi-Square Mobile.
+talk_title_short: Mobile, Low-Bandwidth and Low-Tech
 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers: